codybloemhard/theory-frog/README.md

 ## Development

 Theøry Frøg is a simple front-end web app, without backend.
-It's made with simple Html, Css, Js, and WASM!
+It's made with simple HTML, CSS, JS, and WASM.
-A Rust library that I build does the actual calculations, which is imported into this theory-frog rust crate (https://github.com/codybloemhard/music-theory).
+A Rust library does the actual calculations, which is imported into this theory-frog rust crate (<https://github.com/codybloemhard/music-theory>).
 The theory-frog rust lib is than compiled to WASM and used.
-Theøry Frøg is made by Cody Bloemhard.

 ## License

 ```
-Copyright (C) 2022 Cody Bloemhard
+Copyright (C) 2024 Cody Bloemhard

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by